mitre/caldera/README.md

 > You need to navigate through a compromised host but you fear an autonomous agent may draw too much attention.
 You need to use a traditional reverse-shell to gain manual shell access.

-Inside CALDERA, enable the terminal plugin by updating the conf/default.yml file and restart the server.

-Once confirmed, move to a browser at 127.0.0.1 and click into the plugins -> terminal section and deploy a Manx agent on a compromised host using the 1-line delivery commmands available.
+Click into the plugins -> terminal section and deploy a Manx agent on a compromised host using the 1-line delivery commmands available.
 Then, refresh and check the sessions drop-down and you should see a new reverse-shell session.
 Select this session and use the UI to manually interact with the host.

 Did you know you can run a normal CALDERA operation using Manx agents?
 Give it a try.